AdaCore/xmlada/docs/unicode.rst

 Given its size, most applications will only support a subset of Unicode.
-Some of the scripts, most notably Arabic and Asian languages, require a special support in the application (right-to-left writing,...), and thus will not be supported by some applications.
+Some of the scripts, most notably Arabic and Asian languages, require a special support in the application (right-to-left writing…), and thus will not be supported by some applications.

 The Unicode standard includes a set of internal catalogs, called collections.